Head Dojo Instructor

 Murray attended several seminars with Maruyama Sensei while Sensei was still in Ki Society.
 For Murray, Maruyama Sensei formed the very model of what students should aspire to.
 At this point Sensei resigned from Ki Society and entered a temple for extended study.
 Whilst a major blow, this also meant Australian students were exposed to a series of excellent teachers such as Reed, Kataoka, Nonaka and Tamura Senseis.

 Due to his strong connection with Tamura Sensei Murray did not immediately join Yuishinkai when it formed.
 However, after Tamura Sensei’s untimely passing Murray was welcomed into the Yuishinkai community.
 Aikido Yuishinkai was formed by Maruyama Koretoshi, an uchideshi (inner student) of Ueshiba Morihei, the founder of Aikido.
 Aikido Yuishinkai is Maruyama Sensei’s explanation of the hidden-in-plain-sight Aikido that Ueshiba Sensei performed, and he was told by Ueshiba Sensei (and also by Tohei Sensei) that he had fully understood it.
+This has proved a revelation and has utterly transformed Murray’s understanding and training.

-In addition to Aikido, Murray also studies a traditional Kenjutsu ryu, a Staff and Sword style formed in the early 1600s with roots in an even older style from the 1400s.
+In addition to Aikido, Murray also studies a traditional Kenjutsu ryu, a style formed in the early 1600s with roots in an even older style from the 1400s.
 The style includes full study of Jo, Sword, Short Sword, Kusarigama, Jitte, and Tanjo; however, the Canberra Study Group focuses on sword/short sword/tanjo for the moment.